MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-jupyter-notebooks.md

 1. Run `jupyter notebook` from the terminal where your conda environment is activated.
 This starts the notebook server and opens Jupyter in a browser.
 1. Create your Q# notebook (via **New** → **Q#**) and write your Q# program.
 1. If you've never used Q# with Jupyter, read this first: [Create your first Q# notebook](xref:microsoft.quantum.install.jupyter).
 1. Write your Q# operations directly in the notebook.
 Executing the cells will compile the Q# code and report whether there are any errors.
     - For example, you could write a Q# operation that looks like this:

-        ```
+        ```qsharp
         operation GenerateRandomBit() : Result {
             using (q = Qubit())  {
                 H(q);